4 Best Food Tours in Tokyo, Japan

 If you want to see firsthand why Tokyo’s fish markets are famous around the world and taste some of the freshest seafood possible, there is no better tour than this.
 We loved this Tsukiji Fish Market tour because it gets you into the action with a guide who can explain everything that’s happening in real-time while you watch the city’s best chefs pick out fresh ingredients.

 As one of Japan’s largest fish markets, Tsukiji is easily our favorite because of how chaotic it is.
 We recommend taking the 8:30 am option of this tour because it will have you there when things are in full swing.
-One of the highlights was watching a vendor fileting a massive tuna right in front of us!
+One of the highlights was watching a vendor filleting a massive tuna right in front of us!
 If you enjoy authentic demos, this tour is full of them and the best way to see it from a local perspective.

-A majority of our time was spent in the lively Jogai (outer) and old part of the market.
+A majority of our time was spent in the lively Jogai (outer) and the old part of the market.
 We learned about the history of fish markets in Japan, watched people buy ingredients like octopus tentacles, and tried some snacks.
 Don’t worry, you won’t eat octopus tentacles!
-Depending on the season you’ll eat a Japanese omelette made of fresh ingredients instead.
+Depending on the season, you’ll eat a Japanese omelette made of fresh ingredients instead.

-Tsukiji Uogashi and the Tsukiji Fish Market are pretty much one and the same and will be where you try some more delicious food like sushi or a fish bowl.
+Tsukiji Uogashi and the Tsukiji Fish Market are pretty much one and the same, and will be where you try some more delicious food like sushi or a fish bowl.
 There is nothing better than fresh sushi, especially when the ingredients were caught that morning!
-If you’re a foodie you’ll be in heaven.
+If you’re a foodie, you’ll be in heaven.

 2. Small Group Food Tour in Shinjuku District